-RBGG’s Gay Grunfeld, Chris Hu and Ben Bien-Kahn are co-counsel on this case filed on July 13, 2017 in federal court in San Francisco.
-The press release is set out below and the complaint is available here: COMPLAINT for Declaratory and Injunctive Relief and Damages against Brookdale Living Communities In California
+RBGG’s Gay Grunfeld, Chris Hu, Ben Bien-Kahn and Devin Mauney are co-counsel on this case filed on July 13, 2017 in federal court in San Francisco.
+The press release is set out below and the complaint is available here: Brookdale First Amended Complaint, 08-25-17

 Selected Press Coverage: